-We will be using the free online "virtual classroom" software provided by Zoom, one of the leading companies that provides such software.
-The virtual classroom will provide students with interactive audio and an interactive whiteboard in which diagrams, video and other media can be displayed and analyzed.
-We will provide students with a link that will enable students to join the virtual classroom.
+We will use the free online "virtual classroom" software provided by Zoom.
+The live, interactive nature of our courses is foundational; we require cameras to be on during all class sessions.
+If you are sick, I always recommend resting and asking for the recording; cameras must remain on during our classes.
+(Please see our Student Parent Handbook to review this rule and others.)
+Our virtual classroom will provide students with interactive audio and an interactive whiteboard in which texts, diagrams, video, and other media can be displayed and analyzed.
+We will provide students with a link (via email) that will enable students to join the virtual classroom.
+Courses will be managed through our learning management system, Canvas.
 Specific information regarding the technology used by Scholé Academy (including required technology) can be found by visiting the Technology in the Classroom section of the Student Parent Handbook.

-Students will submit documents by scanning and uploading them to their personal computer or device, then attaching right-side up, single-file .pdfs.
-They will submit their work to the Formal History of Poetry Schoology assignment page (access granted after enrollment is secured).
+Students will submit documents by scanning and uploading them to their personal computer or device, then attaching right-side up, single-file .PDFs.
+They will submit their work to the Formal History of Poetry Canvas assignment page (access granted after enrollment is secured).

-ABOUT THE INSTRUCTOR:
+ABOUT THE INSTRUCTOR

-Alison Grace Johansen is teaching the fall course Introduction to the Art of Poetry, the spring course Formal History of Poetry, and the yearlong class Well-Ordered Language Level 1.
-She earned her Juris Doctor from the Dickinson School of Law in Carlisle, Pa., where she was comments editor, and her Bachelor of Arts in political science from the University of Richmond in Virginia.
-She worked as a journalist in Washington, D.C., for over 12 years before pursuing writing and editing in all forms of media: legal and academic publishers, startups and larger companies, magazines, newsletters, websites, books, and social media platforms.
+Alison Grace Johansen is teaching Introduction to the Art of Poetry, Formal History of Poetry, Writing & Rhetoric Level 4, and Well-Ordered Language Level 1.
+She earned her Juris Doctor from the Dickinson School of Law in Carlisle, Pa., and her Bachelor of Arts in political science from the University of Richmond in Virginia.
+She worked as a journalist in Washington, D.C., for over 13 years before pursuing writing and editing in all forms of media.
+She hopes to help inspire her students to discover the many ways they can use their own words to express themselves with truth, goodness, and beauty.
+Alison lives in Virginia with her husband and two children.
+Her dedication to her faith and children influences every part of her life, from teaching Sunday school and writing a children's picture book, to exploring the beauty of God's world with her family.
+If they aren't birdwatching and enjoying a walk outside, you might find them reading together or playing their favorite instruments: the piano, flute, guitar, ukulele, and drums!